The New Law: The Fullness of the Old Law

 The video is 30-minutes long, but the whole point is made in not much over 10 minutes.
 The rest provides practical application so that this teaching is easier to understand.
 The last 10 minutes or so also touches on objections brought about by our modern traditions.

-I am married, the father of six, and currently the grandfather of two.
-I run a business, live in a Christian community, teach, and I am learning to disciple others better than I have ever been able to before.
-I believe God has gifted me to restore proper foundations to the Christian faith.
+I am married, the father of six, and currently the grandfather of five.
+I teach, and I am always trying to learn to disciple others better than I have before.
+I believe God has gifted me to restore proper theological foundations to the Christian faith.
 In order to ensure that I do not become a heretic, I read the early church fathers from the second and third centuries.
 They were around when all the churches founded by the apostles were in unity.
-I also try to stay honest and open.
+My philosophy for Bible reading is to understand each verse for exactly what it says in its local context.
+Only after accepting the verse for what it says do I compare it with other verses to develop my theology.
+If other verses seem to contradict a verse I just read, I will wait to say anything about those verses until I have an explanation that allows me to accept all the verses for what they say.
+This takes time, sometimes years, but eventually I have always been able to find something that does not require explaining verses away.
+The early church fathers have helped a lot with this.
 I argue and discuss these foundational doctrines with others to make sure my teaching really lines up with Scripture.
 I am encouraged by the fact that the several missionaries and pastors that I know well and admire as holy men love the things I teach.
 I hope you will be encouraged too.
 I am indeed tearing up old foundations created by tradition in order to re-establish the foundations found in Scripture and lived on by the churches during their 300 years of unity.

 Thanks Buckstop!